oamodular/uncertainty/README.md

 ## Lets’s write a simple utility in MicroPython!

 We’re going to turn Uncertainty into a device where you send it a voltage to select which of the 8 gates is active.
 Only one will be active at a time.
-Send it -5v and it’ll make the first gate active.
-As you raise the voltage it’ll go through each gate sequential.
-Going from -5v to +5v will actually cycle through all 8 gates twice.
-This way we can cycle through all the outputs with either a unipolar or bipolar output.
+0v will activate the first gate.
+As you move towards -5v or +5v it switches to higher and highter gates, until it gets to gate 8.

 ### Getting set up